Torgix API

 401 | Missing or invalid credentials. |

-403 | Add-on inactive, missing scope, or IP not allowlisted. |
+403 | API access switched off, missing scope, or IP not allowlisted. |

 404 | Not found in your account. |

-422 | Write rejected — field names the offending column. |
+422 | Write rejected. field names the offending column. |

-429 | Rate limited — honor Retry-After. |
+429 | Rate limited.
+Honor Retry-After. |

 Resources